The 5 Best Credit Cards for Small Businesses

-American Express offers a line of business credit and charge cards, but their latest addition, the Enhanced Business Gold Rewards Card from American Express OPEN (which is a revamp of their Business Gold Rewards), offers business owners truly flexible rewards.
+American Express offers a line of business credit and charge cards, but their latest addition, the Business Gold Rewards Card from American Express OPEN offers business owners truly flexible rewards.
 Choose one of 5 categories to earn 3x points on.
 Earn 2x points on the other 4 categories.
 Earn 1x points on other purchases.
 Note that this is a charge card.
 You must pay in full every month.

 Sign up offer: Get 25,000 Membership Rewards® points after you spend $5,000 in purchases on the Card within the first 3 months of Card Membership.
 The annual fee of $175 is waived for the first year.
 Terms and limitations apply.

 SimplyCash® Plus Business Credit Card from American Express

 If you want the quality and service of an American Express card for your business but don't want to commit to a charge card, try the SimplyCash® Business Card from American Express.
 Get 5% cash back on wireless telephone services purchased directly from U.S. service providers and U.S. office supply stores, 3% cash back on the category of your choice from a list of select categories and 1% cash back on other purchases.
-There's currently a limited time offer where you can get a $250 statement credit after you spend $5,000 on qualifying purchases on the Card within the first 6 months of Card Membership.
+There's currently a limited time offer where you can get a one-time $250 statement credit after you spend $5,000 or more in qualifying purchases on the Card within the first 6 months of Card Membership.
 (Your application must be received by September 21, 2015 to be eligible for this offer.)
 You also get a 0% intro APR on purchases for the first 9 months (then 12.49%-19.49% variable).
 The best thing about this card?
-The annual fee is $0!
+The annual membership fee is $0!
 Terms and limitations apply.

 Capital One® Spark® Miles for Business